-Recent outbreaks have shown that around 20% to 70% of cases appeared in men already infected with HIV.
-During Syphilis, sores are commonly present on genitals (vagina and pinus ) that facilitate acquire and transmit HIV infection sexually.
+Recent outbreaks have shown that around 20% to 70% of cases appeared in men infected with HIV.
+During Syphilis, sores are commonly present on the genitals (vagina and pinus ) that facilitate acquire and transmit HIV infection sexually.

 If you notice any signs of Syphilis, like skin rashes, chlamydia bumps on the tongue, white-colored spotted tongue, or the symptoms mentioned earlier, it is the right time to consult a doctor.

 However, to ensure diagnosis patient has to be screening a blood test and lumbar puncture, or a spinal tap may be required during this procedure.
-In this case, the cerebrospinal fluid sample is required for testing syphilis bacteria presence.
+In this case, the cerebrospinal fluid sample is necessary for testing syphilis bacteria presence.

-Syphilis Can be tested at home
+Syphilis Can be tested at home.